 Barcelona, Spain: “You can’t restrict rights because someone uses drugs, otherwise, you’d have to restrict them for everyone.
 Poverty cannot be filtered through consumption.
 Much of it is connected to pain, not just recreation.
 Harm Reduction is a matter of social justice and rights.”

-This is what Ester Aranda, a veteran in Harm Reduction programs in Catalonia, said when asked to explain why it matters to provide assistance not tied to a commitment of abstinence to people who use illicit substances.
+When asked to explain why it matters to provide assistance not tied to a commitment of abstinence to people who use illicit substances, Ester Aranda, a veteran of Harm Reduction programmes in Catalonia, said this.

-The project investigated the state of HR programs and services across Italy and Spain, and assessed how a fragmented financial and operational framework hinders the ability to provide essential healthcare and support to substance users.
-Over the course of six months and in several cities across Spain and Italy, our team spoke with operators, researchers, and substance users; joined street units, attended free parties, festivals, and street parades; visited drop-ins, rehab communities, and supervised consumption sites in marginalised communities.
+The project investigated the state of HR programmes and services in Italy and Spain, assessing how a fragmented financial and operational framework hinders the ability to provide essential healthcare and support to people who use drugs.
+Over six months, our team visited several cities in Spain and Italy.
+They spoke with operators and researchers, joined street units and attended free parties, festivals and street parades.
+They also visited drop-in centres, rehabilitation communities and supervised consumption sites in marginalised communities.

-In Spain, Barcelona and Catalonia stand out as European pioneers in Harm Reduction, thanks to the broad network of programs implemented since the 1990s.
-In Italy, where drug policies remain more restrictive and the stigma around consumption is higher, initiatives often depend on local organisations and face constant challenges.
-Despite the Bloc’s pledges, our investigation shows that EU funding schemes failed to support HR policies in both the examined countries.
+Barcelona and Catalonia in Spain stand out as European pioneers in harm reduction thanks to the extensive network of programmes implemented since the 1990s.
+In Italy, where drug policies are more restrictive and there is a greater stigma around consumption, initiatives often depend on local organisations and face constant challenges.
+Despite the bloc’s pledges, our investigation shows that EU funding schemes have failed to support harm reduction policies in the countries examined.

 Key findings: